et0and/portfolio-redux/content/projects/sophia.md

 <div class="insight">

-From the card sort exercise, it was clear that users prefer universal and commonly used words for describing features and menus.
+From the card sort exercise, it was clear that <b>users prefer universal and commonly used words</b> for describing features and menus.

 </div>